-- (a6) A two-thirds vote of the membership of the Senate present and voting shall be required to file for introduction any bill or resolution after the dates established by this section. - (a7) Except for subsection (c), this rule shall not apply to any reconvened session following the adjournment of the first year of the biennial session. - (b) In order to be eligible for consideration by the Senate during the first regular session, all House Bills other than those required to be referred to the Committee on Finance by Rule 42, appropriations bills or adjournment resolutions, must be received and read on the floor of the Senate as a message from the House no later than May 11 of the first regular session; provided that a message from the House received by the next legislative day stating that a bill has passed its third reading and is being engrossed shall comply with the requirements of this subsection and provided that the House has a similar rule. - (c) No Senate local appropriations bill may be filed for introduction in the Senate during the second year of the biennial session unless it is filed for introduction on or before June 16 of the second year of the biennial session.
+- (b) All public bills and resolutions, except those honoring the memory of deceased persons or adjourning the General Assembly, must be filed for introduction not later than Thursday, April 10, 1997; provided that any such measure submitted to the Bill Drafting Division of the Legislative Services Office by 3:00 p.m. on that day and filed for introduction in the Senate before 3:00 p.m. on Thursday, April 17, 1997, shall be treated as if it had been filed for introduction under this rule. - (c) A two-thirds vote of the membership of the Senate present and voting shall be required to file for introduction any bill or resolution after the dates established by this rule. - (d) This rule shall not apply to any appropriations, finance, or local bills filed in reconvened session following the adjournment of the first year of the biennial session.

+RULE 41.
+Crossover bill deadline.-In order to be eligible for consideration by the Senate during the 1997 or 1998 Regular Sessions of the 1997 General Assembly, all House bills other than those required to be referred to the Committee on Finance by Rule 42, appropriations bills or adjournment resolutions must be received and read on the floor of the Senate as a message from the House no later than May 1, 1997; provided that a message from the House received by the next legislative day stating that a bill has passed its third reading and is being engrossed shall comply with the requirements of this rule and provided that the House accepts Senate bills ordered engrossed on the next legislative day.

 RULE 41.1.
 Relationship between Ways and Means Committee and other committees dealing with money matters; relationship between these other committees dealing with money matters.-In those instances specified herein, the Committee on Ways and Means shall have responsibility for final consideration of bills dealing with money matters before the bills are considered on the floor of the Senate.
-Upon the agreement of the chairmen or cochairmen of any two of the following committees: Appropriations, Finance, and Ways and Means, any bill reported favorably from the Committee on Appropriations or the Committee on Finance shall be re-referred by the Presiding Officer to the Committee on Ways and Means for consideration.
-Bills referred to the Committee on Appropriations pursuant to Rule 43 may be referred by the Chairman of the Committee on Appropriations to the Appropriations Committee on Human Resources, Appropriations Committee on Education, Appropriations Committee on General Government, Appropriations Committee on Justice and Public Safety, or Appropriations Committee on Natural and Economic Resources for a report back to the Committee on Appropriations.
+Upon the agreement of a chairman of any two of the following committees: Appropriations, Finance, and Ways and Means, any bill which is reported favorably from the Committee on Appropriations, or the Committee on Finance shall be re-referred by the Presiding Officer to the Committee on Ways and Means for consideration.
+Bills referred to the Committee on Appropriations pursuant to Rule 43 may be referred by the Chairman of the Committee on Appropriations to the Appropriations Committee on the Department of Transportation, the Appropriations Committee on Education, the Appropriations Committee on General Government, the Appropriations Committee on Human Resources, the Appropriations Committee on Natural and Economic Resources for a report back to the Committee on Appropriations.